-The disposal section of Records365 displays record folders that have reached the end of their retention period.
-The retention information for record folders is calculated using either one of the following methods.
+The disposal section of Records365 displays record folders or boxes that have reached the end of their retention period.
+The retention information for aggregations are calculated using either one of the following methods.

 - Roll-up, also known as contents based retention – This is where the retention and category information is derived from the contents of the aggregation itself.
 Whereby the longest serving child item has its retention and classification information rolled up to the aggregation.
 This applies to electronic and physical aggregations.
 For an aggregation to be eligible for roll-up the following is to be satisfied

 - All child records have the same Next Disposal Action

 - All child records have a value set for the Next Disposal Due field

 - For an aggregation to have a Retain Permanently retention all child items need also to be Retain Permanently.